Ian-T-Dixon/Disease_Prediction/README.md

 ### After
 ![bool_df](./Images/bool_df.png)

-Python readily interpets boolean values as 1's and 0's.
-Consequently, this format is much easier for any machine learning model to interpret, as it is already encoded and scaled.
+Python readily interpets Boolean values as 1's and 0's.
+Consequently, this format is much easier for our machine learning model to interpret, as it is already encoded and scaled.

 ## Machine Learning Model